 ACT Testing (National and Residual)

 Registration for the National ACT test must be done online at www.act.org.
 Students taking the Residual ACT must contact the Admissions Office.
-All students planning to take either of these tests may contact the Admissions Office for additional information.

 College-Level Examination Program (CLEP)

 Concord University awards credit based on scores earned on the College-Level Examination Program.
 The University considers scores for credit for both the General Examinations and the Subject Examinations.

 The General Examinations are objective tests that measure achievement in five basic areas of the liberal arts: English composition, humanities, mathematics, natural sciences, and social sciences-history.
 The Subject Examinations measure achievement in specific college courses.

 Students must receive satisfactory scores on the CLEP Examination in order to be awarded credit.
 Additional information on CLEP may be obtained by contacting the CLEP coordinator.

 Given unique circumstances, a Concord University student may be permitted to obtain credit by examination for a course listed in the current academic catalog.
 The final decision of whether or not such an examination will be given depends upon approval of the academic department in question, the Dean of the College in which the department is housed, and the Provost.